 Areas identified as PAWS will be managed as mixed woodland to maximise their productive potential, with the aim of a gradual return to native woodland.

-The Plan makes provision to ensure proposals are in keeping with the neighbouring intimate wooded landscape.
+The plan makes provision to ensure proposals are in keeping with the neighbouring intimate wooded landscape.

 Implementation and maintenance of an environmental corridor system will continue to increase diversity of habitat and internal landscaping.

-In addition to these defined operations, ongoing thinning and selective felling of both conifers and broadleaves will be carried out in the plan area at five to ten year intervals.
+Ongoing thinning and selective felling of both conifers and broadleaves will be carried out in the plan area at five to ten year intervals.